 The distance from Medellin to the municipality of Santa Fe de Antioquia is 36 mi (58 km), which take about 2 hours by the intercity bus.
 Rapido Ochoa that covers this route, with several schedules and different rates for the bus tickets among the ones you can choose.
 Santa Fe de Antioquia has various climates, but the most characteristic is the tropical dry forest, typical at the Cauca's Valley.
 The annual average temperature is 78.8 °f (26 °C), a pleasant climate that has allowed the development of tourism.
 It's a municipality that has many architectural attractions from the colonial period, as churches and houses, which is recommended to visit in January, the driest month.

-Why book Medellin to Santa Fe De Antioquia bus with redBus?
+Why book a Medellin a Santa Fe De Antioquia bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Medellin to Santa Fe De Antioquia.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Medellin to Santa Fe De Antioquia.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Medellin is located at 1495 m a.s.l., just 261 mi (420 kms) away from the capital Bogota.
 It is known as "The eternal spring city" or the "mountain's capital" nicknames that reflect it's attractive weather.
 It's history stars a number of indigenous tribes that lived on the region since V b.c.
 The first contact between the spaniards and the people of the Valley of Aburrá happened in 1541, although due to the lack of precious minerals and the resistance from the locals, the area was initially abandoned.In 1616 Medellín was founded with the name of "Poblado de San Lorenzo".
 In 1826, Medellín was named as capital of the Antioquia department by the National Congress.
 Modern day Medellín is a prosperous city in constant industrial and social development.